 This time I was visiting her in her own home.
-My father was seriously ill and I had decided to go over and see him.
+I wanted to meet My father, and he was seriously ill.
 Which inevitable meant, I had to see her.
 And those familiar feeling popped up again.

 Fear and hope, they only die very slowly.

-Fear for rejection, hope for acceptance.
+For rejection, hope for acceptance.
 Fear for a put-down, hope for a compliment (maybe this time she will notice).
-Hope she hears me, fear she will twist my words again.
+Hope she hears me, fears she will twist my words again.
 Hope for a sliver of love, fear for being hated.

 After all those years, the old and hard-wired system popped up.